SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 > [!IMPORTANT]
 > For security reasons, we strongly recommend creating a second user and disabling the built-in administrator account once the setup is complete.
 See [Managing users](xref:Managing_users).

-## Restoring a backup onto the Virtual Hard Disk
+## Restoring a backup onto the virtual hard disk

-If you want to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, skip the configuration and follow the steps below:
+If you want to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, after you have created and connected the VM, instead of the configuration steps detailed above, follow the steps below:

-1. Follow the steps outlined in [Restoring a DataMiner Agent](Restoring_a_DataMiner_Agent).
+1. Restore the backup in the same way as for a regular DataMiner Agent.
+See [Restoring a DataMiner Agent](xref:Restoring_a_DataMiner_Agent).

 1. [Stop the DMA using the DataMiner Taskbar Utility](xref:Starting_or_stopping_a_DMA_using_DataMiner_Taskbar_Utility).